Publisher’s Note

 Dear Readers

 As always, thank you for being part of our growing community of readers.
-Wishing you a blessed year filled with peace, love, and happiness.
+Wishing you a blessed spring filled with peace and happiness.
+Please pray for our troops who are serving our country with dignity and pray that they come home safely.

 Thanks, Pamela